matthewgraca/hrrr-smoke-viz/README.md

 Working with HRRR data to eventually use to train a Convolutional LSTM

 # Setup environment
+You have two options:
+- Python virtual environment (only runs notebooks without `wgrib2`)
+- Conda environment (recommended)

+1. Python venv.
 Just pop a virtual environment and run the notebook.

 ```bash
 python3 -m venv venv